openforcefield/open-forcefield-tools/README.md

 In the API, different physical properties such as `MassDensity` are subclasses of the `PhysicalProperty` class.

-A `PhysicalProperty` class has members:
+A `PhysicalProperty` class has properties:
 * `.ThermodynamicState`: A `ThermodynamicState` object
 * `.MeasurementMethod`: A `MeasurementMethod` object
 * `.value`: the value, a float with units